 The bill amends s.
 843.08, F.S., to add "firefighter" to the list of officers that may not be falsely personated.
-The bill also amends s.
-843.085, F.S., to:
+The bill expands the application of s.
+843.085, F.S., to prohibit a person from:

+- Wearing or displaying the word "fire department" on any authorized indicia of authority, including any badge, insignia, emblem, identification card, or uniform, or any colorable imitation thereof; - Marking or identifying a vehicle by the word "fire department," or any lettering, marking, insignia, or colorable imitation thereof; and - Selling, transferring, or giving away the authorized badge, or colorable imitation thereof, including miniatures which bear the word "fire department."

-- Expand its application to include vehicles marked or identified by the word "fire department," or any lettering, marking, insignia, or colorable imitation thereof; and - Address a 2005 Florida Supreme Court decision by requiring proof that the offender had the "intent to mislead or cause another person to believe that such vehicle is an official vehicle of that agency and is authorized to be used by that agency" (rather than requiring proof that a reasonable person could be deceived into believing that the vehicle is authorized by a law enforcement agency).
+The bill addresses a 2005 Florida Supreme Court decision by requiring proof that the offender had the intent to mislead or cause another person to believe (rather than requiring proof that a reasonable person could be deceived) that the: